AleksandarKostovic/Riscy-SoC/README.md

 ## How to build

-You can easly build it for Lattice iCE 40 FPGA using yosys synthesis tool the following way:
+You can easly build it for Lattice iCE 40 family of FPGA's using yosys synthesis tool the following way:

 ```
 https://github.com/AleksandarKostovic/Riscy-SoC.git